 Criminal Repercussions for Breaking HIPAA Rules

+There are different HIPAA violation consequences.
 Employees that intentionally break HIPAA rules can be fined $50,000 – $250,000, and that doesn’t include potential restitution to victims.
 Employees may also be subject to jail time; employees that commit aggravated identity theft are subject to a mandatory two-year imprisonment.

 Other criminal violation penalties are categorized into three tiers:

 ◈ Negligence: up to 1 year jail time